MaimonLab/SiffPy/README.md

 #how well-fit the data are by our overall FLIM fitting procedure.
 Noise pixels will be poorly fit while signal
 #pixels will show good quality fits.
 Here we'll use the chi-squared statistic.

+# just to get a sense of how to use the siffreader module underneath, let's use the flim_map function.
+# siffpy has a python implementation of it that looks like the sum_across_time functionality.
+# If you want to use that, try help(sr.flimmap_across_time)

+import siffreader
 (flim_map, intensity, chi_sq) = siffreader.flim_map(fit_list[0], frames=[list(range(4,15000,10)) + list(range(3,15000,10))],confidence_metric='chi_sq')

 # mask the data by how informative each pixel is about a fluoroscence lifetime measurement